-The following items are not permitted in your baggage:
+Certain items are not permitted in your checked and carry-on baggage.

 For safety reasons, articles such as those listed below shall not be carried in passengers' cabin/hold baggage without the consent of Icelandair and prior arrangement.